OpenMagnetics/MAS/docs/magnetic/core.md

 * Curie Temperature: The temperature at which the material loses its ferromagnetism.
 * Material Composition: Type of the material, can be one of the following:
     * Ferrite
-    * Iron Powder
+    * Powder
     * Nanocrystalline
     * Amorphous
     * Electrical Steel
 * Saturation: List of points defining the saturation at different temperatures.
 Each point must have its magnetic flux density, magnetic field strength, and temperature values.
 * Permeability: Dictionary/Map containing all the different possible permeabilities, of which the only mandatory is the Initial Permeability.
 Each permeability can be defined in two ways, either with a list of points or with an individual point.
-Each point is defined by a value as a minimum, but can carry more data, including temperature, magnetic field DC bias, frequency (which is commonly used for ferrites), or even modifier equations (as it is common for Iron Powder materials).
+Each point is defined by a value as a minimum, but can carry more data, including temperature, magnetic field DC bias, frequency (which is commonly used for ferrites), or even modifier equations (as it is common for Powder materials).
 With this definition we can cover all from individual values, to temperature graphs, or equations.
 * VolumetricLosses: This is a list of possible methods for calculating the volumetric losses of the material.
 The options are:
     * Steinmetz coefficients: List of ranges defined by a minimum and maximum frequency, including the coefficients k, alpha and beta (and optionally ct0, ct1, and ct2, for temperature dependance) for calculating the volumetric losses for any method derived from Steinmetz.
     * Roshen coefficients: Values for calculating the volumetric losses according to Roshen’s method.
 The needed values are normally provided by the manufacturer: remanence, coercive force, resistivity, at optionally some reference volumetric losses.